Homosexuality in English football: Against heterosexual players

+By fans

+On multiple occasions there have been reports of homophobic chanting by fans attending matches, and arrests made or fines issued to fans and clubs.
+In December 2011, a Southampton fan was banned for three years for homophobic chanting.
+In August 2019, Bristol Rovers were fined by the FA for homophobic chanting by their fans.
+In December 2019, Brighton players were subjected to homophobic abuse by Wolves fans; two people were arrested.
+On 1 February 2020, two West Ham United fans were arrested in London Stadium by the police for directing homophobic chants towards Brighton & Hove Albion fans during a Premier League match.

+In January 2023, there were alleged homophobic chants by Nottingham Forest fans, aimed at Chelsea fans, by Manchester United fans against Everton manager Frank Lampard (who used to play for Chelsea), by Manchester City fans, also aimed at Chelsea, and by Liverpool fans against Chelsea, for which three people were later arrested.
+The FA said that they would charge the clubs whose fans had targeted Chelsea, with the chant in question having been defined as a homophobic slur by the Crown Prosecution Service in January 2022.
+In March 2023 there were homophobic chants during a match between Leeds United and Brighton, with Leeds later being fined £150,000.
+In April 2023, three Wolverhampton Wanderers fans were arrested following homophobic chanting during a match against Chelsea.
+In July 2023, a Fulham fan was banned for three years for homophobic chants, and later that month, Wolverhampton Wanderers were fined £100,000 due to homophobic chants by their fans.
+In May 2023, a LGBTQ+ Manchester United supporters group criticised chanting from their own fans against opposition players.

 In September 2024, Tottenham Hotspur fans engaged in homophobic chanting against Man Utd.
 The club was later charged by the FA.
 In November 2024, a Port Vale fan was ejected for alleged homophobic abuse during a match against Wrexham.

-In April 2025, Millwall were charged after fans had homophobically abused Ben Chilwell.
-Later that month, Tranmere player Sam Finley received a 13-match ban and a fine after homophobically abusing an opposition player.
+In April 2025, Millwall F.C. was charged after fans had homophobically abused Ben Chilwell.
 In May 2025, West Ham United were fined £120,000 after fans had used homophobic chants against Chelsea, and in June 2025, Tottenham Hotspur were fined after homophobic slurs from fans against Manchester United.

-In August 2025, Kick it Out reported a rise in sexism and transphobia.

 By the press

 In February 2006, The News of the World claimed that two Premiership footballers were involved in a gay orgy with a figure in the music industry, allegations repeated in The Sun.
 Despite being unnamed by the papers, Ashley Cole brought legal action and won apologies and damages from both publications.

 After England's exit from the 2006 World Cup, Peter Tatchell complained about the "homophobic smearing" against Portugal's Cristiano Ronaldo.
 The Sun described the player as a "nancy boy" and a "pretty boy".